Get your Halloween decorating started by making your own spooky apothecary jars for Halloween with these FREE printable labels.

 Subscribe below to get your free labels:

-Next, I printed out the labels, and using double sided tape, adhered them to the bottles.
-I like the double sided tape because in my experience it comes off cleaner then using glue.
+Next, I printed out the labels, and using double-sided tape, adhered them to the bottles.
+I like the double-sided tape because in my experience it comes off cleaner than using glue.

 I filled the jars with different levels of water, and added food coloring to them for effect.
 I even added cornstarch to some for a cloudy, turbid effect.